JotwaniNitin/Website-Generator/README.md

 > cd Screenshot-to-code/ jupyter notebook

-Now the run the model by running the ipynb files in jupyter notebook.
+Now run the model by running the ipynb files in jupyter notebook.

 ### Coursera Courses Referred